intel/thermal_daemon/README.txt

 Releases

+Release 2.2
+- Ignore PPCC power limits when max and min power is same
+- Regression in cpufreq cooling device causing min state to get stuck

 Release 2.1
 - Workaround for invalid PPCC power limits
 - Reduce polling for power when PPCC is not present